 Games to Play During Gift Unwrapping

-In another variation of Bridal Bingo, guests fill the cards out themselves with presents they think the bride is likely to receive, putting their own present in the free square in the middle.
+In another variation of Bridal Bingo, guests fill the cards out themselves with presents they think the bride is likely to receive, putting their own gift in the free square in the middle.
 When a guest has a matching square with what the bride has called (or opened), she can cross it off.
-Five in a row across or diagonally counts as bingo!
+Five in a row across or diagonally counts as bingo.
 Give a door prize to the first winner.

 The Bride's Poem

 Start off by writing a sentence about the bride (or bride and groom) as if it were the first line of a poem.
 Then pass it around the room as the bride opens her presents.
 Each guest must write down a next line of the poem, following the previous line as logically as possible.
 Then, she folds the sheet of paper over so that the next guest only sees the line she has written.
-The maid of honor or hostess reads the wacky poem at the end of present opening!
+The maid of honor or hostess reads the wacky poem at the end of gift opening.

 The Wedding Night

 If you're planning a shower for an artistic or unusual bride, you won't want to ask her friends to sit around drinking tea and swapping stories.
 Instead, look for alternative wedding shower games and activities.

 Unique Bridal Shower Games & Activities